techidaily/site-instagram-clips/source/_posts/new-covertly-crafted-covers-for-iphones-and-androids.md

 ![ StoryArt cover editor for Instagram](https://images.wondershare.com/filmora/article-images/storyart-template-for-instagram.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/h5uImbOWmTg?si=z4kP-R0QbXbBAJTa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 There are many free Instagram Highlights cover apps on the market that are very simple to use and require no training.
 One of them is StoryArt.
 In just a few minutes, you can edit a raw photo and with a professional toolbox turn it into a great cover.
 More than 2 000 templates can give you a variety of options for your design.
 With shining effects or floral backgrounds, your product can be trendy, cool, or cute, depending on your preferred style.
 Also, you can upload your own pictures directly from the album on the phone.
 A great idea for movies fans is using Vintage film filters and giving digital photos an analog feel.
 That is a good way to make your content stand out from the crowd on the IG platform.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/l-SCWTWpegY?si=oxTsHQkIu1v4-I6b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 7\.
 Story Highlight Icons